As leaders work to improve the employee experience, offboarding often remains as an area that needs closer attention.

 Organizations are better equipped than ever to attract outstanding employees, onboard them with strategic orientation and training programs, manage their performance, and meaningfully recognize their contributions.

 Where many organizations tend to falter is in conducting exceptional offboarding practices, if they're conducted at all.
-According to Aberdeen research, only 29 percent of organizations have any formal offboarding processes in place.
+According to Aberdeen research, only 29% of organizations have any formal offboarding processes in place.

 As we mentioned in “How to Optimize Your Employee Lifecycle,” every person that you hire will eventually leave your organization.
 Why not embrace this graduate phase of the employee lifecycle, and tap into it as a valuable opportunity?